 Then, of course, there are the superstars.
 Kim Kardashian can command up to $850,000 for a post across all of her social media platforms.
 Of course, her 364 million Instagram followers do put her in a class of her own!
 A typical post by any of the Kardashian / Jenners clan usually earns at least $200,000.
 Often, Instagrammers create the content, and the brand then has the rights to reuse that content in their marketing and on their website.

 Just as a blogger can promote an affiliate product on his or her blog, an Instagrammer can promote an affiliate product in his or her posts.
 You could work with a site like Shareasale to find suitable products to promote.

 Of course, like all influencer marketing, this will only be effective if the product you are promoting fits nicely with your followers.
 If it looks like an ad for an unconnected product, your followers will be unimpressed and won't follow the link.
 They may even unfollow you in protest.

 One technical hurdle with affiliate marketing on Instagram is that you share photos - not links.
 One way around this is to include the affiliate link (which you should put through a link shortener first) in your photo captions.

 Use Your Instagram Account to Market Your Own Business

 These may be images of merchandise you have created especially because of your fame, for instance, a t-shirt promoting your Instagram feed, or they may refer to some business or product you are involved with.
-For instance, pop star Delta Goodrem has just used her Instagram account to launch a new fragrance line.
+For instance, pop star Delta Goodrem used her Instagram account to launch a new fragrance line a few years back.